 Diamond and Gemstone Durability

-The Julie is set with both a sapphire and diamonds.
+(The Courtney sapphire sunburst engagement ring set with both a sapphire and diamonds).

 Durable Diamond Alternatives for an Unconventional Look